2023 Best Business Bachelor's Degree Schools in Missouri

 The excellent bachelor’s degree programs at Maryville University of Saint Louis helped the school earn the #3 place on this year’s ranking of the best business schools in Missouri.

-The average tuition and fees at Park University is $8,853.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
+If you want to attend Park University, expect to pay an average of $8,853 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $26,592 in student loans.

-Depending on your major, you may be able to take online classes at Park University.
+One thing to take note of is that Park University does offer online classes in some areas.
 Of all the undergraduates enrolled at the school during the 2019-2020 academic year, around 91% took at least some of their classes online.

 Truman State University came in at #6 in this year’s edition of the ranking.